 3. Early year's admissions

 The process detailed in this section is for admissions for the academy early years provision.
-For further information on this process please contact Norfolk County Council Admissions - admissions@norfolk.gov.uk
+For further information on this process please contact [insert name, job title and contact details].

 3.1.
 Number of spaces (PAN)